 “Good luck!”.
 “You will do great!”.
 “You’re going to smash it!”.

-All messages of support I received prior to my first day as a marketing assistant at Jigsaw Business Group.
+All messages of support I received prior to my first day on my marketing assistant placement at Jigsaw Business Group.
 It is an unfamiliar feeling working within an office environment.
 Having become accustomed to the processes of studying for a BA (Hons) degree in Business with Marketing Management at Northumbria University and the tasks involved in my part-time job in the retail industry.

 Jigsaw have always made it known to me that the priority of this 12-month placement is to maximise my qualities and skillset.
 Understandably, I was nervous on my commute to our office, unaware of the responsibilities I would be tasked with throughout the placement year.
 However, I was eager to find out; and so, entered the office with the positive mentality that this year would benefit me greatly.